Wernfried/xml-twig/README.md

 - **Read XML Document in chucks**

   The key feature of this module is to read and process XML files in chunks.
-You need to create handler functions for elements you like to process.
+You need to create handler functions for elements you like to process.<br>
+  The most notable difference to other parsers is the `purge()` and `purgeUpTo()` method.
+The parser reads the element and you decide how long you need to keep it in the memory.
+  In many cases you will purge it immediatly after you have used it but in some cases you may keep the element for later use.
+The parser knows the element position in the XML-Tree.

    ```